tlubitz/SBtab/excel/README.md

 ## xlSBtab - an SBtab Excel 2013 Add-in
 This project hosts a basic Excel Plugin, for opening an [SBML](http://sbml.org) file within Excel and have it be converted to the SBtab format.
-Alternatively a file edited in the [SBtab](http://sbtab.net/) format can be exported as SBML file.
+Alternatively a file edited in the [SBtab](http://sbtab.net/) format can be validated and exported as SBML file.

 ### Dependencies
 For the program to work, you will need to have the following installed: